cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: iteration

-An **iteration** is defined as each time the content of a loop is executed.
+An **iteration** is defined as each of the times the body of a loop is executed.

-The condition is evaluated before each iteration.
+The condition is evaluated at the beginning of each iteration.
-If the condition is initially false, the loop will not run even once.
+If the condition is initially false, the loop will not be executed even once.

 The syntax is as follows::